jonschull/SidebarDashboard/docs/welcome.md

-# Welcome to Static Dashboard with Auto-Refresh!!
+# Welcome to My Dashboard!

+There are three modes.

+* in **Reader Mode,** you just browse, courtesy of github pages.
+Here's the link to this project's github Page.  [https://jonschull.github.io/SidebarDashboard/](https://jonschull.github.io/SidebarDashboard/)
+* in **Author Mode,** you can create and publish pages.
+I recommend [Windsurf](https://codeium.com/windsurf/download) for AI assistance authoring, researching and publishing.
+[Windsurf QuickStart.](WIndsurfQuickstart.md)
+* in **Developer Mode,** you can develop the system.
+Use WIndsurf for AI Assistance.
+(Ask theAI to put you in Developer Mode.)
+* To create your own version of this system and publish your own dashboards, ***stay tuned...***

-This is a simple, clean static dashboard with a markdown sidebar that allows you to:
+My Dashboard; this is a simple, clean static dashboard with a markdown sidebar that allows you to:

 1. Create and organize content using markdown files
 2. View content in properly positioned windows
 3. Publish your changes to GitHub Pages with one click
 4. **Auto-refresh content** when files are modified locally

-## Getting Started
+## for Authors: Getting Started

 ### Running the Server